 Archetypes describe what is lived, not what’s desired.

-Twelve symbols can’t contain the complexity of human psyche.
+Twelve symbols can’t contain the complexity of the human psyche.

 Jung’s original insight was multiplicity—each person and brand holds many potentials.
 Over‑identifying with one archetype often masks imbalance.

-4 Treating Archetypes as Aesthetic Instead of Ethical
+4 – Treating Archetypes as Aesthetic Instead of Ethos

-Surface use—color palettes, taglines, slogans—can mimic an archetype’s style while neglecting its ethics.
+Surface use—color palettes, taglines, slogans—can mimic an archetype’s style while neglecting its ethos (character).

 Archetypes attract the right audience through consistency—language, imagery, behavior, and delivery that remain faithful for years.
 Measured over quarters, it’s invisible; over decades, it defines legacy.